-The competition for investment, jobs, and talent in the DFW Metroplex and the larger North Texas region is fierce.
-As shown in Figure 1 below, in North Texas there are dozens of communities that have established Type A or Type B (or both) local option sales tax corporations to lead their economic development efforts.
-Such sales tax corporations enable many of these communities to offer generous financial incentives in the form of land, buildings, and cash grants.
-In addition, cities in the Metroplex that do not have economic development sales tax corporations (e.g., Fort Worth, Irving, Arlington, Plano, and Richardson) have well-funded economic development organizations that compete at the highest levels.
+The competition for investment, jobs, and tales in the FW Metroplex and the larger North Texas region is fierce.
+As shown in Figure 1 below, in North Texas there and dozens of communities that have established Type A or Type B (or both) local option sales to comporations to lead their economic development efforts.
+Such sales tax corporations enable many of the communities to offer generous financial incentives in the form of land, buildings, and cash grants an addition cities in the Metroplex that do not have economic development sales tax corporations (e.g., Fort Worth Trying, Allington, Plano, and Richardson) have well-funded economic development organizations that compete at the bignest levels.